 State Lands 1,864 Acres

-Non-conforming Uses:

 Steel bridge 1

-Roads (private) 0.5 Miles

 DUG MOUNTAIN

 This is a small appendage of State land adjacent to the Siamese Ponds Wilderness Area in the Village of Speculator, Hamilton County.
 It is bounded on the north, west and south by private lands.
 The private lands to the north constitute a virtual inholding within the Wilderness.
 This appendage is separated from the Wilderness by a private road approximately 600 feet in length leading to the private holdings in the north.
 In the event that the private lands ever are acquired by the State, the road should be closed, and this area together with the private inholdings reclassified to Wilderness.